Biden heads to Capitol Hill to pitch his spending plans

 Only some of the spending Biden sought earlier this spring as part of his roughly $2 trillion jobs plan, and his subsequent $1.8 trillion families plan, is part of that bipartisan infrastructure package.

 Democrats reached a breakthrough on that Democrats-only package on Tuesday after days of late-night discussions.
-Senate Majority Leader Charles E. Schumer (D-N.Y.) announced a $3.5 trillion reconciliation package that is expected to include massive new spending for federal health, education and federal safety-net programs.
+Flanked by progressive and centrist lawmakers on the chamber’s top budget panel, Senate Majority Leader Charles E. Schumer (D-N.Y.) announced a $3.5 trillion reconciliation blueprint that is expected to include massive new spending for federal health, education and federal safety-net programs.

 Lawmakers said they are specifically seeking to expand Medicare as part of that effort, funding new dental, vision and hearing benefits.
 And some Democrats have said they hope to pay for it through a series of taxes on corporations and wealthy families, a nonstarter for Republicans.

-The reconciliation deal is larger than some spending-wary moderate Democrats want — but smaller than progressive lawmakers including Sen. Bernie Sanders (I-Vt.) initially envisioned, testing the party’s appetite for political compromise.
-Democrats cannot afford to lose many votes in the House or any votes in evenly divided the Senate, as they race to complete the first phase of their legislating ahead of the August recess.

-“This is the most significant piece of legislation passed since the Great Depression, and I’m delighted to be part of having helped to put it together,” Sanders told reporters late Tuesday.
+“This is the most significant piece of legislation passed since the Great Depression, and I’m delighted to be part of having helped to put it together,” Sen. Bernie Sanders (I-Vt.) told reporters late Tuesday.
 But he added, “A lot of work remains.”

+The reconciliation deal is larger than some spending-wary moderate Democrats want — but smaller than progressive lawmakers including Sanders initially envisioned, testing the party’s appetite for political compromise.
+On Wednesday, one of the party’s most pivotal swing votes, Sen. Joe Manchin III (D-W.Va.), said he is waiting to review the details — but stressed a key decision-making factor for him is whether it is fully paid for.

+“I’m open to looking at everything they provide … The president’s coming today to explain,” Manchin said.
+We’ll listen to that.
+We’ll look at the proposal, look at the priorities they have for our country and then basically look at how we’re going to pay for it.”

 The next few weeks could pose a critical test for the party’s cohesion — and Biden’s influence on Capitol Hill.
 The president has maintained a desire to strike a bipartisan deal, after securing passage of a $1.9 trillion coronavirus relief bill earlier this spring without any GOP support, though he has stressed that his willingness to negotiate is not endless.